CiscoSE/UmbrellaInternalDomainImporter/README.md

 ## Summary

-This is proof of concept code to import a list of domains from a CSV file into Umbrella as Internal Domains.
+This is proof of concept code to import a list of domains from a CSV file or URL into Cisco Umbrella as Internal Domains.
 Internal Domains cause Umbrella Virtual Appliances and Roaming Clients to pass through the specified domains to their local resolvers.

 An example use case for this is would be to import the domains of a globally distributed cloud application in order access a more localized datacenter, rather than using the "closest" datacenter from the perspective of Umbrella.
 This can also help with Chinese domains where "mainland" resolution is desired.
-Umbrella doesn't currently have a datacenter in mainland China, so most Chinese domain resolution will return the externally available IPs.
+Umbrella doesn't currently have a datacenter in mainland China, so most Chinese domain resolution will return the non-mainland/externally available IPs.

 ## Requirements